Cégep Garneau: History

 The college was named for François-Xavier Garneau, a nineteenth-century French Canadian notary, poet and historian.

 Programs

 The college offers two types of programs: pre-university and technical.

-The pre-university programs, which take two years to complete, cover the subject matters which roughly correspond to the additional year of high school given elsewhere in Canada in preparation for a chosen field in university.
+The pre-university programs, which take two years to complete, cover the subject matters which roughly correspond to the additional year of high school as well as the first year of a four-year college undergraduate program given elsewhere in Canada in preparation for a chosen field in university (in Quebec, most non-engineering undergraduate programs take three years to complete).
+The pre-university programs allow students greater specialization in their preferred field of study.
+For example, the "Sciences de la Nature" (Natural Sciences) diploma incorporates multiple courses in physics, chemistry, biology, and mathematics, preparing students specifically for a university program in Sciences, Engineering, or Medicine, but is also widely accepted across most non-scientific university programs.

 The technical programs, which take three years to complete, apply to students who wish to be career-ready.
 However, many students choose to pursue a university degree.
 In addition, the Continuing Education Centre offers a wide variety of credit courses and programs with flexible scheduling.

 Partnerships

 The College of General and Vocational Education is affiliated with the Association of Canadian Community Colleges (ACCC) and the Canadian Colleges Athletic Association (CCAA).